rmolinamir/algorithms-and-data-structures/02. Big O Notation/README.md

 Counting the amount of operations can be tricky, depending on what is counted, the number can be as low from `2n` or as high as `5n + 2`.

 Regardless of the exact number, the number of operations grows roughly proportionally with `n`, while the first alternative will always be limited to 3 operations.
-These comparisons and analysis of the oprations & time is known as *time complexity*.
+The comparisons and analysis of the operations & time is known as *time complexity*.

 ![alternative 1 alternative 2 measurement](https://github.com/rmolinamir/algorithms-and-data-structures/blob/master/02.%20Big%20O%20Notation/images/Alternative-%231%20vs.%20Alternative%20%232_alternative%201%20alternative%202%20measurement.png?raw=true "Alternative #1 vs. Alternative #2")

-## Definition
+## What is Big O Notation

-Allows us to talk formally about how the runtime of an algorithm grows as the inputs grow.
-We say an algorithm is `O(f(n))` if the number of simple operations the computer has to do is eventually less than a constant times `f(n)`, as `n` increases.
+Let's talk formally about how the runtime of an algorithm grows as the inputs grow.
+We say an algorithm is `O(f(n))` if the number of simple operations the computer has to do is eventually less than a constant time `f(n)`, as `n` increases.

 In other words: